 Endorsing this smart home switch will allow you to control your lights from anywhere.
 You just need to connect the switch via your home wifi network and download the My Leviton free app (compatible with both iOS and Android smart devices).
 You can add and control a single device, multiple devices as a group or divide the controls per room.
 You can also create specific on/off schedules, create scenes or adjust the fade rates to desired lighting levels.
 If you’re in the mood for a more spoiling experience, note that this smart home switch works with Amazon Alexa.
 Just use your voice and command “Alexa, dim the living room lights to 55%” and there you go!
 You should note however that, the neutral wire is required and there’s no need for any hub.

 Leviton smart home switches are best rated for dimmable LED: CFL loads up to 450W, incandescent loads up to 1000W, or fluorescent loads up to 1000VA.
 There’s also a five-year warranty that supports Decora smart wifi products.

 The My Leviton app easily dims or brightens your lights, or turns on/off any fans and small home appliances.
 Basically, you can use this smart switch to automate a portion of your house on a preferred time-based schedule.

-The starting price for this smart home switch at Amazon is $49,99 and having in mind mine and all researched experiences, the installation is not so difficult.
+The installation is not so difficult.
 The only issue to be aware of is the installation using the neutral wire.
 If the switch you’re replacing wasn’t using the white neutral wire initially, you’ll need to pigtail into the neutral wire nut, and by using the instructions manual this is not so difficult.